 1. Please remove the rubber cover, inspect the wire for damage on all sides (TOP, LEFT, BOTTOM, RIGHT) and send pictures of this area.
 Depending on how the damage happened, it may be cut in a different location from what is shown below.
-The picture below on the right is an example of a wire that has been cut due to neglect while changing a flat
+The picture below on the right is an example of a wire that has been cut due improper wheel installation while changing a flat tire.

 2. Please send a picture of this connection.
 The chainstay (near the rear wheel on the right) has a 9-pin motor cable connector, it has arrows for alignment and should be firmly seated.

 3. The cable in this area needs to be inspected for damage.
 If the wire is not properly routed and zip-tied (pro-tip, re-usable velcro strap for computer wires works perfect) the tire or chain ring could rub against the wire or brake cable and damage it beyond repair.